 Often patients with Alzheimer disease lose their sense of color and design and will put on odd or mismatched clothing.
 It is important to maintain a sense of humor and perspective and to learn which battles are worth fighting and which ones are best abandoned.
 Caregivers can pick a selection of outfits and allow the patient to select a favorite.
 Try to choose clothes that are easy to put on and take off.

-Weight loss and the gradual inability to swallow are two major related problems in late-stage Alzheimer and are associated with an increased risk of death.
-As Alzheimer progresses, patients may change their food preferences or find some kinds of foods more difficult to eat.
+Weight loss and the gradual inability to swallow are two major related problems in late-stage Alzheimer disease and are associated with an increased risk of death.
+As Alzheimer disease progresses, patients may change their food preferences or find some kinds of foods more difficult to eat.
 Try different foods and be sure to allow enough time for the patient to eat.
 Limit distractions around mealtimes.
 Because choking is a danger, you should learn how to administer the Heimlich maneuver.
 Dehydration can also become a problem.
 It is important to encourage fluid intake equal to 8 glasses of water daily.
 Coffee and tea are mild diuretics that may deplete fluid.

 Wandering is a common problem.
 As memory problems worsen, patients may become easily confused, disoriented, and lost.
 The following precautions are recommended: